-The Friends of Crysler’s Farm Battlefield Memorial is a group of volunteers dedicated to preserving the memory of the stirring victory of Joseph Wanton Morrison’s Anglo-Canadian army on November 11, 1813.
+The Friends of Crysler’s Farm Battlefield is a registered charity that was formed in 2000.
+They are a group of volunteers dedicated to preserving the memory of the stirring victory of Joseph Wanton Morrison’s Anglo-Canadian army on November 11, 1813.

-In recent years, the Friends were instrumental in revitalizing the displays in the Battle Memorial Building and sponsoring a military re-enactment weekend in the summer.
+In recent years, the Friends have been instrumental in revitalizing the displays in the Battle Memorial Building and sponsoring a military re-enactment weekend every second summer.

 You can help the organization realize its goals by becoming a member of the Friends of Crysler’s Farm Battlefield Memorial.